Case studies

 This provided situational awareness not previously possible without considerable administrative burden and field visits.

 "Many of these deficiencies would never have been identified by traditional inspection methods, or at least not without considerable access effort and associated costs.
+It’s been incredible to see this approach positively influencing a preventative maintenance mindset at the refinery."

 Outcomes